mixtur/webpack-spritesmith/Readme.md

 ###Options

-- `src` - used to build list of source png images
+- `src` - used to build list of source images
     - `cwd` should be the closest common directory for all source images;
     - `glob` well... it is a glob